SmilingDeveloper11/MindReader/README.md

 # MindReader
-A little game created by me called Mind Reader
+Hi, This is my new little project called Mind Reader, its just a mind reading game lol